| Title: | Create Folders and Files Structure for Data Science Projects |

 tests/

-: a combination of basic_template
+py_r_template: a combination of basic_template and py_template

 A character list with the names of the built-in templates available in the package